How to reduce waste at home

 Take fruit, it has its own natural packaging :)

-Buy bulk yoghurt and divide into small reusable containers for snack sized portions.
+Buy yoghurt in the large pottles and divide into small reusable containers for snack sized portions.

 Make your own yoghurt with a kit from the supermarket.
 Prep takes five minutes and then leave 8-12 hours (or overnight).
 Put the finished yoghurt in a water-tight container and decant into smaller pottles for your lunch or snack.